 Mazsalaca Municipality Cultural Centre;

-Association "APSKRITNIS"
+Association APSKRITNIS

 Read more

-Strengthening the Tradition
+Strengthening

 Events (seminars and exhibitions) held to date.